Asabeneh/30-Days-Of-JavaScript/11_Day_Destructuring_and_spreading/11_day_destructuring_and_spreading.md

 ```

 🌕 You achieved quite a lot so far.
 Now, your level of JavaScript is upper intermediate.
 Keep going!
-You have just completed day 11 challenges and you are 11 steps a head in to your way to greatness.
+You have just completed day 11 challenges and you are 11 steps ahead on your way to greatness.
 Now do some exercises for your brain and for your muscle.

 ## Exercises